The definitions provided below are used within Samurai documentation, all legal terms can be found under Legal.

-Threats detected by Samurai XDR are mapped against MITRE ATT&CK to assist the user in better understanding the nature of the activity detected, possible countermeasures and the urgency of response.
+Threats detected by the Samurai platform are mapped against MITRE ATT&CK to assist in better understanding the nature of the activity detected, possible countermeasures and the urgency of response.

-Samurai XDR is a vendor-agnostic, cloud native, scalable, API-driven, advanced threat detection, and response platform.
+Samurai is a vendor-agnostic, cloud native, scalable, API-driven, advanced threat detection, and response platform.

 Security Operations, also known as SecOps, is formed from a combination of security and IT operations teams is a highly skilled discipline focused on monitoring and assessing risk and protecting an organization's assets, often operating from a security operations center, or SOC.